 - No monthly maintenance fees

 - $1,000 minimum opening deposit

-Axos prides itself on their simple, convenient, no-fuss approach to a free business checking account, and we have to agree.
+Axos prides itself on its simple, convenient, no-fuss approach to a free small business checking account.

 5. Chase: Best If You Occasionally Need to Go to a Branch

-Chase Bank is another brick-and-mortar bank with branches all across the country for those times when you do need to visit the inside of a bank.
+Chase Bank is another brick-and-mortar bank with branches all across the country for those times when you do need to visit the inside of a bank, since there are nearly 4,900 branches and 16,000 ATMs across the country.
+Chase has business specialists at your local branch for those times when you need to sit down and have a person-to-person conversation with a banker.
 You’ll get $300 as a new Chase business checking customer, when you open a Chase Total Business Checking® account with qualifying activities.
-Access to 16,000 ATMs and nearly 4,900 Chase branches.
-Chase has business specialists at your local branch for those times when you need to sit down and have a person-to-person conversation with a banker.

 - 250 transactions per month at no charge, plus unlimited electronic deposits and incoming wires

 - $20,000 monthly cash deposit without an additional fee

 - All incoming wires and two outgoing domestic wires at no charge per statement cycle